Sustainability Approach

 Environment

-Richemont continuously endeavours to manage and reduce its environmental impacts across its operations and supply chains.
+Richemont aims to manage environmental impacts across its operations and supply chains.

 Social